 What do people think when they think about the richest countries in the world?
 And what comes to mind when they think about the smallest nations in the world?
-Some would be surprised to find out that the wealthiest nations are also amongst the tiniest.
+Some would be surprised to find out that many of the wealthiest nations are also amongst the tiniest.

-However, only when taking into account inflation rates and the cost of local goods and services can we get a more accurate picture of a nation’s average standard of living: the resulting figure is what is called purchasing power parity (PPP), which is often expressed international dollars in order to allow comparisons between different countries.
+However, only when taking into account inflation rates and the cost of local goods and services can we get a more accurate picture of a nation’s average standard of living: the resulting figure is what is called purchasing power parity (PPP), which is often expressed international dollars to allow comparisons between different countries.

-Should we automatically assume that in nations where this figure is particularly high the overall population is visibly better off than in most other places in the word?
+Should we automatically assume that in nations where this figure is particularly high the overall population is visibly better off than in most other places in the world?
 Not quite.
 We are dealing with averages and in any given country, structural inequality can tip the balance in favor of the already privileged.

 However, there is one more reason to be wary of accepting such economic prosperity at face value.
 The IMF has warned repeatedly that certain numbers should be taken with a grain of salt.
-For example, Macao, Luxembourg, Singapore, Switzerland and Ireland are all tax havens, which means wealth originally generated in other countries ends up inflating their GDP because of sophisticated accounting and legal practices.
+For example, many nations in our ranking are tax havens, which means wealth originally generated in other countries ends up inflating their GDP because of sophisticated accounting and legal practices.
 More broadly, it is estimated that over 15% of global jurisdictions are tax havens and that about 40% of global foreign direct investment flows are so-called “phantom” transactions, financial investments passing through empty corporate shells with no real influence on a country’s economy and people’s financial wellbeing.
 Add to that the unequal distribution of resources, and it becomes easy to understand why even in very rich countries live very poor people.

 THE 10 RICHEST COUNTRIESIN THE WORLD